mlpack/mlpack/doc/user/core.md

    necessary.

  * `b |= bound` expands `b` to fully include `bound`, where `bound` is another `HRectBound`.
-The expansion operation is minimal, so `b` is not expanded any more than necessary.
+The expansion/union operation is minimal, so `b` is not expanded any more than necessary.

  * `b & bound` returns a new `HRectBound` whose bounding hyper-rectangle is the intersection of the bounding hyperrectangles of `b` and `bound`.
 If `b` and